Queen Victoria School: History

+Overview

 Admissions

-Originally only sons (and subsequently daughters) of Scottish Service personnel were eligible to apply for entry to QVS.
-Today the school is not only open to applications from children of regular UK Armed Forces personnel who are Scottish, but also those who have served in Scotland or are/have been part of a Scottish Regiment.
+Originally only sons (and subsequently daughters) of Scottish service personnel were eligible to apply for entry to QVS.
+Today the school is not only open to applications from children of regular UK Armed Forces personnel who are Scottish but also to those who have served in Scotland or are/have been part of a Scottish regiment.
 Individuals without a formal Scottish link may also apply.

 Curriculum

 QVS uses the Scottish curriculum for excellence and pupils are prepared for National Qualifications (Nat 4–5), Highers and Advanced Highers.

 Traditions

 Traditionally the school provided an austere but continuous education for Scottish war orphans, with a good deal of military training and sports.
 Since the Second World War, the school has provided an education to children whose parents or guardians have been travelling the world in the Armed Forces.

 A strong military ethos is still maintained by a competing pipe band and Combined Cadet Force (CCF) section.
 The school has its own "colours" which are paraded nearly every Sunday during term times in the school chapel, its own cap badge, and pupils wear the Clan Stewart hunting tartan.
 The school pipe band used to play at every rugby home international at Murrayfield Stadium, Edinburgh.